Skip to main content

 What fires an alert

-Alerts are issue-state-driven, not occurrence-driven:
+Alerts are issue-lifecycle events, not per-occurrence:

 The four channel types